-“I appreciate the offer, but I really shouldn’t.
-My tour leaves tomorrow morning.”
-Jay sloshed the oil in his lantern.
+“I appreciate the offer, but my tour leaves tomorrow morning.”
+Jay sloshed his lantern of oil.
 “Could you help me light this?”

 “Of course, of course.”
 Jango pulled brown thread from his walking stick.
-He lit the thread on a candle, and dipped the flame in the lantern to light Jay’s oily wick.
+He lit the thread on a candle, and dipped the flame in Jay’s lantern to light the oily wick.
 “Please, open this door.
-It’s a little heavy for me.”
+It’s heavy for me.”

-“Let’s do one more,” said Jango, “for the road.”
-He posed and smiled.
+“Let’s do one more for the road.”
+Jango posed and smiled.
 Jay crouched to frame the photo through the open door.
 Virgil Blue had not moved from the courtyard.

 “Virgil Blue’s constitution is not what it used to be,” said Jango, “but they’re okay.”

-“They’ll have to hike to the cloudy peak someday.”
+“They’ll retire to the cloudy peak someday.”
 Jay checked the photo.
 “Right?”

 “After they’ve appointed a successor,” said Jango.

 “I like the sand-dollar walls.
-The flickering candles makes it look like eyes watching us.”
+The flickering candles makes them look like eyes.”